 March 17, 2018

-NEET PG counselling 2018 registration process has started from March 17 onwards for both All India Quota seats as well as seats in Deemed and Central Universities.
-Candidates will be allowed to fill their choices from March 19, 2018, onwards.
+NEET PG counselling 2018 second round schedule has been revised by DHGS.
+Earlier NEET PG counselling round 1 provisional result which was declared by DGHS on behalf of the MCC on March 28, 2018, was cancelled.
+Revised results and round 2 NEET PG counselling results were subsequently issued.
+The registration process for NEET PG counselling started from March 17 onwards for both All India Quota seats as well as seats in Deemed and Central Universities.
+Candidates were allowed to fill their choices from March 19, 2018, onwards.
 The counselling for NEET PG 2018 is conducted by the Medical Counselling Committee (MCC) and Directorate General of Health Services (DGHS) for 50% All India Quota seats, while it will be conducted by the State Government or a particular institute’s authorities for the state quota and private medical college seats respectively.

 The merit list for NEET PG AIQ 50% seats was released by the NBE on February 26, 2018 along with the scorecards.
 The NEET PG Merit List for AIQ seats was declared separately from the rank card.
 Earlier, the overall merit list and rank card of NEET PG 2018 was supposed to be released on February 15, 2018.
 However the NBE only released the NEET PG Rank Card which candidates could access through their official accounts.
 The NEET PG 2018 Merit List was finally released on February 16.
 Candidates could check their score out of 1200 as well as their All India NEET PG 2018 rank.
 The merit list of NEET PG 2018 was declared roll number-wise.
 Candidates who did not submit their correct MBBS marksheets have had their rank witheld in the NEET PG 2018 merit list.
 The NEET PG 2018 rank card lets each candidate know their rank in the exam as well as the number of correct and incorrect responses marked by them.
 Candidates can also check their Percentile score.
 The merit list of NEET PG merit list is based on the candidate’s score in the NEET PG 2018 exam.
 The NBE provided an online window to check the NEET PG 2018 rank card and has issued the merit list in the form of a PDF document.
 Candidates need to login through their NEET PG 2018 Roll Number and Date of Birth, in order to check the rank card of NEET PG 2018.
 NBE also released the All India 50% quota ranks and the All India 50% quota category ranks.
 NEET PG State Quota merit lists, along with those for private medical colleges, Deemed Universities and AFMS will be released by the respective state or institution authorities.